torryatco/Basilica/readme.md

 Notice how it show the HTML tags as text.

-Since we are creating our div dynamically we deleted the 'hardcoded' div:
+Since we are creating our div dynamically we delete the 'hardcoded' div:

 ```html
 <div class="betainfo">